• Courses

 We can name the variable cjs – audio player is on a page

 In Google Tag Manager, go to Triggers > New > DOM Ready.
-We want it to fire not on all DOM Ready events but just on those, when previously created cjs – audio player is on a page variable returns true.
+We want it to fire not on all DOM Ready events but on those when the previously created cjs – audio player is on a page variable and returns true.

-In other words, if the HTML5 audio player is actually on a page, only then the Custom HTML tag will be activated.
+In other words, only if the HTML5 audio player is actually on a page will the Custom HTML tag be activated.

 Assign this trigger to the Custom HTML tag.